What is Schmidt Futures?

 What does Schmidt Futures do?

-Under our Venture Facility for Public Benefit methodology, Schmidt Futures invests in and makes grants to for-profit and nonprofit organizations in order to support the most promising ideas in technology, scientific breakthroughs, and paths to shared prosperity in society, and raises awareness about such issues.
+Under our Venture Facility for Public Benefit methodology, Schmidt Futures invests in and makes grants to for-profit and nonprofit organizations in order to support the most talented people and most promising ideas in technology, scientific breakthroughs, and paths to shared prosperity in society, and raises awareness about such issues.

 Where does Schmidt Futures’ funding come from?